YisooLee/Pseudo_inverse_using_QR_Factorizaion/README.md

 # Pseudo_inverse_using_QR_Factorizaion

-This is a example function for calculating Pseudo inverse using QR Factorization.
+This is a example code to compare the computation performance between Pseudo inverse using QR Factorization and SVD.

+(In newest Eigen library, there is psuedo inverse function using QR factorizaition. see "CompleteOrthogonalDecomposition" class)

 In general, a pseudo inverse of a big sized matrix (i.e. 24 x 24) using Singular Vector Decomposition(SVD) has heavy calculation cost.